samarhussain90/call-quality-assurance/PHASES.md

-# Fundamental Application Restructure & Data Flow Correction Phases

-This document outlines the sequential phases, goals, and detailed tasks required to implement the correct sidebar hierarchy, campaign context state management, contextual data filtering, and user-driven campaign creation in the Neural Call application.

----

-## Phase 1: Correct Sidebar Structure & Header Cleanup
-**Goal:** Establish the correct sidebar hierarchy and remove all conflicting or obsolete campaign navigation elements.

-1. **Move "Campaign Call Logs" to Top**
-   - In `src/components/layout/Sidebar.tsx`, reposition the entire "Campaign Call Logs" section immediately below the "Dashboard" link.
-2. **Verify Remaining Sections Order**
-   - Ensure the order in the sidebar is now:
-     1. Dashboard
-     2. Campaign Call Logs
-     3. Analytics
-     4. Performance
-     5. Reports
-     6. Settings
-     7. Services
-3. **Remove Old "Campaigns" Section**
-   - Delete any code rendering the previous static/collapsible "Campaigns" sidebar group (All, Active, Templates).
-4. **Clean Up Header Navigation**
-   - In `src/components/layout/Header.tsx`, remove the top-level "Campaigns" link/tab.
-   - Confirm header now lists: Dashboard, Analytics, Settings (and no Campaigns).

----

-## Phase 2: Implement Global State & Contextual Dashboard
-**Goal:** Create/refine a global campaign context and make the Dashboard reflect the selected campaign or aggregate data.

-1. **Global Campaign Context**
-   - Verify or implement `CampaignContext` in `src/contexts/CampaignContext.tsx` that tracks:
-     - `selectedCampaign: Campaign | null`
-     - `setSelectedCampaign(campaign: Campaign | null)`
-     - `clearSelectedCampaign()`
-     - `getCampaignById(id: string): Campaign` and `getAllCampaigns()` helpers
-2. **Sidebar Click State Update**
-   - On campaign link click in `Sidebar.tsx`, call `setSelectedCampaign(...)` and navigate to `/call-log/{campaignId}`.
-3. **State Clearance on Dashboard**
-   - On clicking the Dashboard link, invoke `clearSelectedCampaign()` before navigation to `/dashboard`.
-4. **Dashboard Content Logic**
-   - In `src/pages/dashboard/DashboardPage.tsx`:
-     - **No campaign selected:** Fetch metrics across *all* calls (aggregate) and display header "Dashboard: All Campaigns" or similar.
-     - **Campaign selected:** Filter calls by `selectedCampaign.id`, compute metrics for that campaign only, and display header indicating the campaign name.

----

-## Phase 3: Connect Analytics, Performance, and Reports to Global Context
-**Goal:** Ensure every data view (Analytics, Performance, Reports) dynamically filters by the selected campaign.

-1. **Consume `CampaignContext`**
-   - In all major pages/components under:
-     - `src/pages/analytics/*`
-     - `src/pages/performance/*`
-     - `src/pages/ReportsPage.tsx`
-   - Import and read `selectedCampaign` from `useCampaign()`.
-2. **Conditional Data Filtering**
-   - If `selectedCampaign` is set, filter underlying mock data (`mockCallsByCampaign`) by `selectedCampaign.id` before any calculations.
-   - If not set, use all calls or show a prompt: "Please select a campaign from the sidebar...".
-3. **Update Titles & Messages**
-   - Prefix titles with the campaign name when filtered (e.g., "Analytics Overview: Debt Calls").
-   - Display a neutral title (e.g., "All Campaigns") or prompt message when no campaign is selected.
-4. **Verify Sub-Views**
-   - Confirm routes/components for:
-     - `/analytics/overview`, `/analytics/calls`, `/analytics/performance`, `/analytics/historical`, `/analytics/builder`, `/analytics/insights`, `/analytics/warehouse`, `/analytics/reports`
-     - `/performance/agents`, `/performance/campaigns`, `/performance/compliance`, `/performance/quality`
-     - `/reports`, `/reports/scheduled`, `/reports/builder`
-   - Ensure each applies the above filtering logic.

----

-## Phase 4: Implement "Add New Campaign" Functionality
-**Goal:** Enable users to create new campaigns, list them in the sidebar, and generate unique webhook URLs.

-1. **Add New Campaign Button**
-   - Place a persistent "+ New Campaign" button near the "Campaign Call Logs" header in `Sidebar.tsx` (or in `Header.tsx`).
-2. **Campaign Creation UI**
-   - Create a form view or modal (`/campaigns/new`) with:
-     - Input for Campaign Name
-   - On save:
-     - Generate a unique ID (e.g., `uuid()` or incremental)
-     - Create a webhook URL: `https://api.neuralcall.com/webhook/{newId}`
-     - Append the new campaign to `mockCampaigns` in `src/mocks/campaigns.ts` or a central store
-     - Call `setSelectedCampaign(newCampaign)` and navigate to `/call-log/{newId}`
-3. **Display Webhook in Edit Flow**
-   - When editing an existing campaign (if edit UI exists), render the read-only webhook URL field.

----

-## Phase 5: Final Testing & Verification
-**Goal:** Validate end-to-end functionality, context switching, and campaign management.

-1. **Sidebar & Header Sanity Check**
-   - Confirm "Campaign Call Logs" sits directly beneath Dashboard and all old Campaigns sections/tabs are removed.
-2. **Dashboard Context Tests**
-   - Click Dashboard → see aggregate metrics.
-   - Select a campaign → Dashboard updates to campaign-specific metrics.
-   - Clear selection (Dashboard click) → revert to aggregate.
-3. **Analytics/Performance/Reports Tests**
-   - With no campaign selected → confirm prompt or aggregate view.
-   - Select a campaign → navigate through all sub-sections, verify data and titles update accordingly.
-4. **Call Log & Detail Tests**
-   - Select campaigns (Debt Calls, Roofing, Medicare ACA) → call log loads filtered data.
-   - Click through call details → verify calls belong to the selected campaign.
-5. **Campaign Creation Tests**
-   - Use "+ New Campaign" to create "Solar" → appears in sidebar.
-   - Navigate to Solar call log → empty table.
-   - Edit Solar campaign → webhook URL is shown.
-6. **Code Review & Cleanup**
-   - Remove any stray old campaign code.
-   - Ensure no console errors or linter warnings.

----

-*End of Phases*
+# Neural Call Application Restructuring Phases

+## Phase 1: Fix Sidebar Hierarchy & Remove Obsolete Navigation ✅

+**Goal:** Correct the visual layout of the sidebar and remove conflicting header/sidebar elements.

+- Located and modified the Sidebar component (`src/components/layout/Sidebar.tsx`)
+- Reordered sidebar sections to place "Campaign Call Logs" as the first main group after "Dashboard"
+- Removed the old sidebar "Campaigns" section with static links
+- Removed the "Campaigns" tab from the header navigation in `src/components/layout/Header.tsx`

+## Phase 2: Implement Global State & Contextual Dashboard ✅

+**Goal:** Establish the state management for tracking the selected campaign and make the Dashboard reflect this context.

+- Created `CampaignContext.tsx` in `src/contexts/CampaignContext.tsx` with:
+  - State variables: `selectedCampaign`, `setSelectedCampaign`
+  - Provider component that wraps the application
+  - Custom hook `useCampaign` for components to access the context
+- Wrapped the entire application with `CampaignProvider` in `App.tsx`
+- Updated the Sidebar component to use the context:
+  - Set selected campaign on campaign link click
+  - Clear selection on Dashboard link click
+- Implemented contextual Dashboard in `src/pages/dashboard/DashboardPage.tsx`:
+  - Consuming campaign context to get selected campaign
+  - Conditional rendering based on selection status
+  - Filtering data for selected campaign or showing aggregate data
+  - Dynamic page title showing campaign name or "All Campaigns"

+## Phase 3: Connect Analytics, Performance, Reports to Global Context ✅

+**Goal:** Ensure all data-displaying sections strictly adhere to the selected campaign context.

+- Created `useCallAnalytics` hook to centralize data filtering logic
+- Modified core components across all major sections:
+  - Analytics components (`Overview`, `CallAnalytics`, `PerformanceMetrics`, etc.)
+  - Performance components (`AgentPerformance`, `CampaignPerformance`, etc.)
+  - Reports page
+- Implemented consistent filtering pattern in each component:
+  - Getting selected campaign from context
+  - Filtering data source based on campaign ID
+  - Calculating metrics only from filtered data
+  - Adding UI elements to indicate context (campaign name in titles)
+  - Showing prompt messages when no campaign is selected
+- Added campaign-specific and aggregate views for all data visualizations

+## Phase 4: Implement Functional "+ New Campaign" Button ✅

+**Goal:** Allow users to dynamically add campaigns to the sidebar list and generate necessary info.

+- Added "+ New Campaign" button next to "Campaign Call Logs" in the sidebar
+- Created `NewCampaignModal` component with form for campaign creation
+- Implemented form with fields for campaign name
+- Added logic to:
+  - Generate unique campaign IDs
+  - Create webhook URLs
+  - Add new campaigns to mock data
+  - Close modal after creation
+- Ensured webhook URL is displayed when editing existing campaigns
+- Verified that newly created campaigns appear immediately in the sidebar

+## Phase 5: Final Comprehensive Testing ✅

+**Goal:** Rigorously test the entire restructured workflow and data context switching.

+- Verified sidebar structure and navigation:
+  - "Campaign Call Logs" at the top of sidebar
+  - Removed old "Campaigns" section and header tab
+- Tested campaign selection and call log navigation:
+  - Click "Debt Calls" → shows Debt Calls log
+  - Click "Roofing" → shows Roofing log
+- Verified contextual data display:
+  - Selected "Debt Calls" → Dashboard, Analytics, Performance, Reports show only Debt Calls data
+  - Selected "Roofing" → verified all sections updated to show only Roofing data
+  - Clicked main "Dashboard" → verified sections reset to show aggregate data
+- Tested new campaign creation:
+  - Used "+ New Campaign" to add "Solar"
+  - Verified "Solar" appears in sidebar
+  - Selected "Solar" to see empty call log
+  - Checked Analytics to verify it shows "Solar" context
+  - Edited "Solar" to verify webhook URL is displayed
+- Checked all sections to ensure no regressions or errors

+## Summary of Changes

+The application has been successfully restructured to implement the correct user flow:

+1. Users can select campaigns from the sidebar "Campaign Call Logs" section
+2. Upon selection, users see call details for that specific campaign
+3. All data views (Dashboard, Analytics, Performance, Reports) now display data filtered by the selected campaign
+4. Users can add new campaigns that appear immediately in the sidebar
+5. The application maintains consistent context and provides clear UI indicators of the current selection

+This implementation ensures that the application properly maintains context across all views and provides a coherent user experience focused on campaign-specific data analysis.